illinois-cs241/illinois-cs241.github.io/_docs/mapreduce.md

 * Different types of mapper and reducer tasks
 * Both mapper and and reducer generating accurate output to stdout file descriptor independently
 * Splitter being used correctly to generate equally sized input data for each mapper
+* Correctly logging output, including printing non-zero return codes (see `core/utils.h` for helper functions!)
-* All mappers being run in parallel resulting in at least 2x performance speedup for the pi executable
+* All mappers being run in parallel, resulting in at least **2x performance speedup for the pi executable when parallelizing with 4 mappers**
 * **No memory leaks and memory errors** when running the application

 In addition, see the comments we've placed in the `main` method for more specific instructions!

-### Things that will **no**t be tested for:
+### Things that will **not** be tested for:
 * Illegal inputs for either the mapper or reducer (Input data in a format other than as described above)
 * Invalid mapper or reducer code (mappers or reducers that do not work)
 * Key Value pairs that are larger than a pipe buffer of 4096 bytes.

+### Restricted Functions
+Since a learning objective of this assignment is to use the fork-exec-wait pattern and to learn interprocess communication, if you use `popen`, `system`, or related functions you will automatically fail this lab.

 ##  Building and Running

 ### Building
-This lab has a very complicated `Makefile`, but, it defines all the normal targets.
+This lab has a very complicated `Makefile`, but it defines all the normal targets.

 ```
 make # builds provided code and student code in release mode